Sagg-301/Talana-Test-Sergio/README.md

 ## Description

-This is a Python command-line interface (CLI) tool that simulates a fight beetween two kombatants.
+This is a Python command-line interface (CLI) tool that simulates a fight beetween two Kombatants.
+Python 3.9+ is required.
+The use of virtual envs is recommended

 ### Installation